wttech/aemc-ansible/README.md

 ## Example integrations

 1. [Packer](examples/packer) - good starting point for baking AWS EC2 image using Ansible and AEM Compose Ansible modules
-2. ...
-Have an idea?
+2. Have an idea for the next one?
 Want to help?
-Raise an [issue](https://github.com/wttech/aemc-ansible/issues/new) :)
+At least raise an [issue](https://github.com/wttech/aemc-ansible/issues/new) :)

 ## Example configuration